MidnightCommander/website/docs/source-code.md

 ### Branch lifecycle

 !!! tip
-    Don't forget to update the changelog as tracked on the current `NEWS-4.8.XX` wiki page!
+    Do not forget to update the changelog as tracked on the current `NEWS-4.8.XX` wiki page!

 1. Without PR
     - [ ] Assign issue to yourself